 A short framework that holds up.

-If you are a boutique agency of three to ten people with a defined new business function and a small account team, default to HubSpot free.
+With a defined new business function and a small account team, default to HubSpot free.
 Add the Notion sales workspace setup for the qualitative side from day one rather than waiting until the account team complains.

-If you are a mid-size agency with a dedicated new business team and a separate account management function, run HubSpot Sales Hub Professional (or higher) and treat the CRM as the system of record.
+Run HubSpot Sales Hub Professional (or higher) and treat the CRM as the system of record.
 Set up custom properties for retainer value, contract dates, and renewal dates before the first retainer signs.
-Use Notion alongside it for account strategy and meeting notes, and connect the two so the activity timeline in HubSpot reflects the qualitative work happening in Notion.
+Use Notion alongside it for account strategy and connect the two so the HubSpot timeline reflects the qualitative work.
 The two-minute Notion to HubSpot sync guide covers the bridge end to end.

-If you are evaluating Salesforce, ask whether the requirements driving the conversation are real (enterprise procurement, custom integrations, dedicated admin function) or aspirational.
+Ask whether the requirements driving the conversation are real (enterprise procurement, custom integrations, dedicated admin function) or aspirational.
 Most agencies that switch to Salesforce on aspiration regret it.
 Most that switch on real requirements barely notice.

 The best CRM for an agency is not the one with the most features.
 It is the one your team will keep updated when the pitch deadline is tomorrow and the renewal is in 90 days.
 For most agencies, that is HubSpot for structure, Notion for thinking, and a sync layer between them that makes the qualitative work visible to the people who need it.
 The teams that get this right do not pick one tool.
 They pick the right job for each.